-I am going to publish this without posting it because it is still a draft, a work in progress, but it has enough information in it that I believe you can follow if interested.
+I am going to publish this though it is still a draft, a work in progress, but it has enough information in it that I believe you can follow, if interested.

 GAMBLING - A GAME CHANGER